iotaledger/stronghold.rs/README.md

 There are four main components of Stronghold:
 1. **Client**: The high-level interface to Stronghold (prefers Riker, functional integration also available)
-2. **Engine**: Combines a persistence store (Snapshot) with an in-memory state interface (Vault).
+2. **Engine**: Combines a persistence store (Snapshot) with an in-memory state interface (Vault), a read/write key:value system (Store) and memory protection services (Runtime).
-3. **Runtime**: Is a process fork with limited permissions within which cryptographic operations take place
-4. **Communication**: Enables Strongholds in different processes or on different devices to communicate with each other securely.
+3. **Communication**: Enables Strongholds in different processes or on different devices to communicate with each other securely.

-Read more about the [Alpha Release](https://blog.iota.org/stronghold-alpha-release/).

 ## WARNING
-These libraries are being prepared for a number of external security audits in early 2021, so they are not yet verifiably safe.
-Until this warning is removed, the IOTA Foundation makes no guarantees to the fitness of these libraries for any purposes.
+These libraries have been reviewed internally and are being prepared for a full external security audit in mid 2021, so they are not yet verifiably safe.
+Until this warning is removed, the IOTA Foundation makes no guarantees to the fitness of these libraries for use by third parties.

-As such, they are to be seen as **experimental** and not ready for real-world applications.

 Nevertheless, we are very interested in feedback about the design and implementation, and encourage you to reach out with any concerns or suggestions you may have.